DLibatique/LATN102-S20/notes/6-indirect-statement.md

 ## Practice Opportunities

 Identify the verb of the head, the accusative subject, and the infinitive main verb in the indirect statement.
+Then translate the sentence.

-1. Feminae credēbant pue
+1. Feminae vīdērunt puerum ambulāre ad urbem.
-<button onclick="toggleDisplay('prac1')">Click here to toggle the answer:</button> <span style="display: none;" id="prac1">dūcī, "to be led"</span>
+<button onclick="toggleDisplay('prac1')">Click here to toggle the answer:</button> <span style="display: none;" id="prac1">vīdērunt = verb of head; puerum = accusative subject; ambulāre = infinitive main verb; The women saw that the boy walked to the city.</span>

+2. Credidit mē in monte sedere.
+<button onclick="toggleDisplay('prac2')">Click here to toggle the answer:</button> <span style="display: none;" id="prac2">credidit = verb of head; mē = accusative subject; sedere = infinitive main verb; He believed that I sat on the mountain.</span>

+3. Dicunt tē militēs vincere.
+<button onclick="toggleDisplay('prac3')">Click here to toggle the answer:</button> <span style="display: none;" id="prac3">dixērunt = verb of head; tē = accusative subject; vincere = infinitive main verb; They say that you are defeating the enemy.</span>

 ## Time in Indirect statement